- How is chronic lymphocytic leukemia treated?

 Usually within a couple of weeks after the stem cells have been infused, they begin making new white blood cells.
 This is followed by new platelet production and, several weeks later, new red blood cell production.

-Patients usually stay in the hospital in protective isolation (guarding against exposure to germs) until their white blood cell count rises above 500.
-They may be able to leave the hospital when their white blood cell count is near 1,000.
+Patients usually stay in the hospital in protective isolation (guarding against exposure to germs) until their neutrophil count (or ANC) rises above 500.
+When they can leave the hospital depends on a number of factors, such as the type of transplant, the presence of an infection or other complications, and the ability of the patient to be followed-up in the outpatient clinic.
 Because platelet counts take longer to return to a safe level, patients may get platelet transfusions as outpatients.

 Patients typically make regular visits to the outpatient clinic for about 6 months, after which their care is continued by their cancer doctor.